charleennewland/blog/kaizen_workshop_2.md

   0" height="300" src="https://github.com/charleennewland/blog/assets/138404574/60813d00-e54a-477e-bf63-0c12142b64fb/460/300">
 </p>

-While researching value stream mapping, I realized that the topic deserves its own article.
-There's so much valuable information about it, and I've included some of it in this standalone piece.
+While researching value stream mapping, I realized that the topic deserves its own article due to the amount of information available.
+This is why I decided to create a standalone piece for value stream mapping.

-In case you missed it, here's your high-level guide to rocking a Kaizen event:
+In case you missed it, here's your high-level guide to rocking a kaizen event:

 First, make sure that team members are trained in or are familiar with Lean principles, as these often are the basis of kaizen activities.
 Remember, not every problem needs a kaizen event or workshop.